brianrichiesr/flatiron-phase-3-project/README.md

 - ==============================================
     ![Login page of app.](./images/login.png "Login Page")
 - ==============================================
+- If the name you type in exists in the player table of the database, the app will log you in as that player.
+- If the name does not exist, the app will create a new player in the database.
-- It should take you to the main menu of this app that looks like this:
+- After logging in the app should take you to the main menu of this app that looks like this:
 - ==============================================
     ![Home page of app.](./images/menu.png "Home Page")
 - ==============================================